Quantum Error Correction for Beginners: Some modern developments in quantum error correction

 If $X$ errors have occurred on a certain subset of qubits, the parity associated with the endpoints of error chains will have flipped.
 We now take this 2-dimensional {\em classical} data tree of eigenvalue flips and pair them up into the most likely set of error chains.
 Since it is assumed that the probability of error on any individual qubit is low, the most likely set of errors which reflects the eigenvalue changes observed is the minimum weight set (i.e. connect up all plaquettes where eigenvalues have changed into pairs such that the total length of all connections is minimized).
 This classical data processing is quite common in computer science and minimum weight matching algorithms such as the Blossom package~\cite{CR99,K08} have a running time polynomial in the total number of data points in the classical set.
 Once this minimal matching is achieved, we can identify the likely error chains corresponding to the end points and correction can be applied accordingly.

 The failure of this code is therefore dictated by error chains that cannot be detected through changes in plaquette eigenvalues.
 If you examine Fig~\ref{fig:surface5}, we consider an error chain that connects one edge of the surface lattice to another.
 In this case every plaquette has two associated qubits that have experienced a bit flip and no eigenvalues in the surface have changed.
-Since we have assumed that we are only wishing to maintain a ``clean" surface, these error chains have no effect, but when one considers the case of storing information in the lattice, these types of error chains correspond to logical errors on the qubit~\cite{FSG08}.
-Hence undetectable errors are chains which connect boundaries of the surface to other boundaries (in the case of information processing, qubits are artificial boundaries within the larger lattice surface)
+Since we have assumed that we are only wishing to maintain a ``clean" surface, these error chains have no effect, but when one considers the case of storing information in the lattice, these types of error chains correspond to logical errors on the qubit~\cite{BK98,FSG08}.
+Hence undetectable errors are chains which connect boundaries of the surface to other boundaries (in the case of information processing, qubits are artificial boundaries within the larger lattice surface).

 It should be stressed that this is a simplified description of the full protocol, but it does encapsulate the basic idea.
 The important thing to realize is that the failure rate of the error correction procedure is suppressed, exponentially with the size of the lattice.
-In order for a series of single qubit errors to be undetectable, they must form a chain connecting one boundary in the surface with another.
-If we consider an error model where each qubit experiences a bit flip, independently, with probability $p$, then an error chain of one occurs with probability $p$, error chains of weight two occur with probability $O(p^2)$, chains of three $O(p^3)$ etc...
-If we have an $N \times N$ lattice and we extend the surface by {\em one} plaquette in each dimension, then the probability of having an error chain connecting two boundaries will drop by a factor of $p^2$ (two extra qubits have to experience an error one on each boundary).
-Extending and $N\times N$ lattice by one plaquette in each dimension requires $O(N)$ extra qubits, hence this type of error correcting code suppresses the probability of having undetectable errors exponentially with a qubit resource cost which grows linearly.
+If we consider an error model where each qubit experiences a bit flip, independently, with probability $p$, then an error chain of one occurs with probability $p$, error chains of weight two occur with probability $O(p^2)$, chains of three $O(p^3)$ etc. If we have an $N \times N$ lattice and we extend the surface by {\em one} plaquette in each dimension, then the probability of having an error chain connecting two boundaries will drop by a factor of $p$ (one extra qubit has to experience an error)\footnote{The reduction is not exactly $p$ as there is a combinatorial factor that accounts for all the possible extra error chains that are now possible.}.
+Extending an $N\times N$ lattice by one plaquette in each dimension requires $O(N)$ extra qubits, hence this type of error correcting code suppresses the probability of having undetectable errors exponentially with a qubit resource cost which grows linearly.